nicolasservidio/nicolasservidio/README.md

 <br>

-## Future Plans
+## 🎯 Future Plans

 <br>

-Devote myself ad aeternum to the development (and also research, why not) of cutting-edge computer technologies, improving my experience in the fields of computer science and systems engineering, software development and data science 👾
+Devote myself ad aeternum to the development (and also research, why not!) of cutting-edge computer technologies, improving my experience in the fields of computer science and systems engineering, software development and data science 👾

 ---

 <br>

-## Contact me!
+## 📩 Contact me!

 <br>